 “We talked about that, not that I have any say in it.
 I said early on, I said, ‘You know I’m a little tired of Black Lightning being subservient to other characters.
 I don’t like him teaming up with Batman and Superman.
 They pretty much give him orders.’
 We could always change it later on.
 When it was at Fox, I said, ‘You really got to find a way to cross it over with Lucifer.’”

-Fans are also calling for Metamorpho and The Outsiders, but Isabella told iDigitalTimes, he is not opposed to this.
+Fans are also calling for Metamorpho and The Outsiders.
+Isabella is not opposed.

 “I got to tell you, I love the idea of Metamorpho at some point in the future.
 I love the character.
 I’m trying to convince DC that some of their b and c characters, they don’t necessarily have to do them themselves.
 I know a studio like Asylum, they would love to do a DC or Marvel superhero, but their budgets are not Warner Brothers budgets.
 But Metamorpho you could do.
 With the technology to do Sharknado, you could do Metamorpho.”

-Isabella also said, “I think he is,” when I asked about the possibility of Tobias Whale appearing in the Black Lighting TV series.
+Isabella also said, “I think he is,” about the possibility of Tobias Whale appearing in Black Lighting.

 “But I think he will be more like the version you’ve seen before,” Isabella added, noting his new comic book series contains a different take on Tobias Whale than we’re familiar with.